 These homemade snickerdoodle cookies are perfectly soft, chewy and sweet.
 They are rolled in cinnamon sugar and they bake in under 10 minutes!
 Snickerdoodles are such a classic cookie and definitely a favorite for their sweet vanilla flavor and soft, chewy texture.

-Snickerdoodle cookies are a warming, cozy cookie to enjoy when you're craving a simple sweet treat.
-This is a great recipe to make any time of year but is also popular during the holidays and Christmas cookie season.
-Snickerdoodles are a classic dessert and most everyone will enjoy a homemade snickerdoodle cookie.
+Cinnamon sugar snickerdoodles are a warm and cozy cookie to enjoy when you're craving a simple sweet treat.
+This is a great recipe to make any time of year but is a popular option during the holidays and Christmas cookie season.
+Homemade snickerdoodles are a classic dessert that everyone will love!

 This recipe calls for pantry staple ingredients and is fairly easy to make.
 The hardest part is rolling all of the cookie dough balls in cinnamon sugar, but this step is well worth it!
 This recipe would be fun to make with kids or your family.